Cycle Trails in Palmerston North and Manawatu

 Multi-Day Cycle Trails in Palmerston North and Manawatu

 Manawatu Cycleway (Grade 4)

-This 115km one-way journey weaves its way between Mangaweka and Palmerston North, incorporating the major scenic and historic highlights on the Manawatu district.
+This 115km (71-mile) one-way journey weaves its way between Mangaweka and Palmerston North, incorporating the major scenic and historic highlights on the Manawatu district.
 The 2-3 day trail follows the Manawatu Scenic Route taking quiet backcountry roads.
 The highlights of the trail include Mangaweka, the Ruahine Road, Main South Road, the Totara Reserve, Raumai Reserve, Ashhurst and ends in Palmerston North.

 Day Cycle Trails Around Palmerston North and Manawatu

 Mangahao Dams (Grade 2-3)